BryanHuynh/CPSC-481-PhotoCater/README.md

 - Summary of our findings: Based off survey and its relation to the character profiles, we learned that all applicants within all demographics use social media.

 *To see images of character profiles check Appendix*

+## User-Task Descriptions

+### Must Be Included:

+#### Log-in to account:

+- User opens webpage on computer or phone, clicks the login button in the corner of the screen.

+- The user is taken to a new screen and enters their username and password, clicks login button to verify login.

+#### View photo-feed:

+- Once logged in they can see different landmarks near them on the map.
+They click on one of the pins marking a location for photo taking.

+- A scroll page of photos taken at that location appears and they can scroll through it using the sidebar on the page or swiping if on phone or tablet.

+- A map of the globe:

+- There will be a globe that contains many pins on a google map of all the photos taken.

+- Signing up for an account:

+- The user will require an account to post and like photos.
+To do this the user will require to sign up with their google account that can be linked with the app itself

+#### Filtering photos based on tags, time, and likes:

+- Because the globe can be very clustered with the number of photos taken, the user has the option to configure which pins they will see on the globe.
+For example, the user can filter to only see photos that are tagged as landscapes, or portraits.
+In addition, they can filter based on when the photo was taken by say within a day, a week, a month, or years.

+- Finally, they can filter based on the number of likes.
+Say the user only wants to see pins with >N likes.
+Or they want to see the hottest photos which will be a ratio of likes and date posted.

+#### Viewing more information of an image:

+- When they scroll through the feed of photos for a given pin, they can click on a specific photo to see more information about it.

+- This activity will show when the photo was taken, the number of likes it has, its specific location along with its whether.

+### Important:

+#### View friends’ profiles:

+- Once the user is logged in to the app, they can view what pictures they took, where they took their pictures, their reviews on certain places for pictures.
+You can also view their social media page displaying some of the pictures that they took from that location.

+#### Upload a photo to the website:

+- On the home screen when the user is logged in, they click the ‘add photos’ button, then they are given the option to select the photo’s they want to upload.
+Once they made their selections, they will be asked to add a location on the map where they took their photos.
+Once they select the location, they click the finish button and the photos are uploaded and tagged to the location the user selected.

+#### Could be included:

+- The user can also add comments to these photos if they have signed into an account.

+- Social media links of the photographer and of any model that was in the photo.